Referral

 Service: There will be an option for a service that includes ‘CMDU’ in the name

-If a patient meets the eligibility criteria, patients should be referred using the referral template to a CMDU and emailed to the appropriate CMDU:
+If a patient is assessed by OOH/NHS 111 and meets the eligibility criteria, patients should be referred by completing the Direct Referral Template and emailing it to the appropriate CMDU:

 Patient Information